If you have already obtained your bachelor’s degree and are looking to return to school to earn your teaching license,

 - Download and complete the Authorization to Release Investigative and Criminal Background Records.

 - Once the authorization form has been submitted, you will receive an email with instructions to complete the Volunteer & Employee Criminal History System (VECHS) form.

-- Following the instructions included in the email, print, sign, and return the VECHS form to Diane Booker by sending a scanned copy of the completed, signed form.
+- Following the instructions included in the email, print, sign, and return the VECHS form to Graduate School of Education by sending a scanned copy of the completed, signed form.